 “With nearly 65,000 pieces of litter recorded by volunteers for Plastic Patrol, this report highlights the potential of crowdsourced data and its importance in not only informing us about the extent of the single-use litter crisis, but also the complex challenges for statistical and interdisciplinary research alike,” said Professor Janine Illian, Chair in Statistical Sciences at the School of Mathematics and Statistics of the University of Glasgow.

-The Plastic Patrol report includes a number of recommendations for UK Government implementation, such as a nationwide ban on plastic bags, a reformed waste producer responsibility coupled with a transparent regulatory framework and an ‘all in’ Deposit Return Scheme (DRS) that caters to all single-use materials.
+The Planet Patrol report includes a number of recommendations for UK Government implementation, such as a nationwide ban on plastic bags, a reformed waste producer responsibility coupled with a transparent regulatory framework and an ‘all in’ Deposit Return Scheme (DRS) that caters to all single-use materials.